 You can also download a password manager, so that you can access your favorite websites safely and securely, and install a VPN connection, to prevent others from accessing your outgoing data.

 But one way of increasing computer safety, which you might not have considered, is to use free firewalls for Windows.
+Using a strong antivirus and firewall software together is one of the common defense procedure you can use against malware.

 What is Firewall?